fairipedu/frontend-app-testauthn/README.rst

 2. Start up LMS, if it's not already started.

-4. Within this project (frontend-app-authn), install requirements and start the development server:
+4. Within this project (frontend-app-testauthn), install requirements and start the development server:

    .. code-block::